EldenSokolaj/MoonOS/README.md

 # Moon OS
 A simple x86_64 operating system

-Currently should boot a grey screen with a single black point at location (10, 10) in the 320/200 vga grid
+Currently should boot a logo screen with a loading bar and some random seeming text in the top left corner

 Known issue: floating point decloration causes crash (SOLVED: this is due to not enabling SSE, for know find alternatives)

+Current issue: when the size of the binary gets too big, it crashes.

+    The entire kernel is being loaded into memory, so I am pretty sure it is not that.
+    My current best guess is that it is the "fake" GDT that is loaded in the bootloader, and a possible solution might be to complete the GDT class

 [Order of events]